Black Mountain Employee Benefits (BMEB) Ltd Terms of Business Agreement

 Disclosure of Information and Changes in Circumstances

-Duty of Fair Presentation: In order to fulfil our collective duty with you to provide partners with a fair presentation of the risk involved, you must disclose every material circumstance which you know or ought to know, or failing that, you must provide the insurer with sufficient information to put a prudent insurer on notice that it needs to make further enquiries for the purpose of revealing those material circumstances.
+Duty of Fair Presentation: In order to fulfil our collective duty with you to provide the insurer with a fair presentation of the insurance risk involved, you must disclose every material circumstance which you know or ought to know, or failing that, you must provide the insurer with sufficient information to put a prudent insurer on notice that it needs to make further enquiries for the purpose of revealing those material circumstances.

 A ‘material circumstance’ is one which would influence the judgement of a prudent insurer in determining whether to take the risk and if so on what terms and it is our collective duty to carry out a reasonable search in respect of these circumstances.
 Examples of such circumstances could be any ongoing serious medical conditions such as cancer and heart conditions as well as planned medical treatment, or a terminal illness diagnosis and / or death of an employee.
 Please note these examples are for illustrative purposes only and are by no means exhaustive or conclusive.

 It is important that you understand that any information, statements or answers made by you to us, or the insurers are your responsibility and must be correct.
-Any failure to disclose material facts to the insurer or any inaccuracies in your answers may invalidate your cover in part or whole.
+Any failure to disclose material facts to the insurer or any inaccuracies in your answers may invalidate your insurance cover in part or whole.
 Responsibility for this is solely yours as we cannot be expected to have known facts which have not been disclosed to us.

 Please note that not only does this apply at the commencement or renewal of your policy but also at any time during the lifetime of your policy.
 You should, therefore, advise us as soon as reasonably practical of any changes in your circumstances (including changes of address) which may affect our service to you, or the cover provided under your policy.
 This should include any changes to scheme membership (if relevant).